Development of the skeletal system, and the evolution of life history and behavior

 Genetic patterning mechanisms and the evolution of the dentition

 Our earlier work identified two ratios (MMC and PMM) that are the morphological outputs of genetic mechanisms that pattern the dentition (Hlusko et al. 2016).
 These ratios are heritable, vary between primate taxa, and are independent of body size.
 We are now working to characterize MMC and PMM variation in mammals more generally.
-These projects vary from a broad taxonomic investigation of dental proportions in Boreoeutheria (Monson et al. in prep) to taxon-focused investigations of dental variation in extant (Zuercher et al. in prep) and fossil clades (Brasil et al. in prep).
+These projects vary from a broad taxonomic investigation of dental proportions in Boreoeutheria (Monson et al. 2019) to taxon-focused investigations of dental variation in extant (Zuercher et al. in review) and fossil clades (Brasil et al. in revision).
 Publication of this work was accompanied by press at Science Daily.